 Brand Endorsements

-She created a celebrity perfume line, Electric Youth for woman in 1989 and marketed it through Revlon.
+Gibson created a celebrity perfume line, Electric Youth for woman in 1989 and marketed it through Revlon.
 She was often seen with hats, usually Black Bowlers.
 She also graced the covers of number of teen magazines like Tiger Beat amongst others.
-She

 Debbie Gibson Net worth